GlobalFishingWatch/GFW_technical_documentation/Product-Vessel-Info-Summary.md

 The Product Vessel Info Summary table is the sole table used to identify which vessels (vessel_ids) to include in Product and what information to associate with the vessel.
 The additional fields on vessel activity, vessel type, and noise in the table are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
 Owner: Willa

-This table was previously named All Vessels v2, but was renamed to Product Vessel Info Summary in Pipeline 3.0
+This table was previously named All Vessels v2, but was renamed to Product Vessel Info Summary in Pipeline 3.0.
+See `Updates` section for more information.

 ## Key Tables